glemaitre/gravly/README.md

 - **Debounced Search**: Prevents excessive API calls during map interactions
 - **Incremental Updates**: Only updates map with new segments
 - **Zoom Optimization**: Avoids unnecessary searches when zooming in
+- **Map State Persistence**: Automatic saving and restoration of map state using localStorage
+- **Composable Architecture**: Reusable Vue composables for state management
 - **TypeScript**: Strict typing for better performance and reliability

 ## Testing